biopragmatics/oquat/docs/unknowns/source/pw.md

 | Online:http://umbbd.ahc.umn.edu/benz/benz_map.html       |        1 | [PW:0000115](http://purl.obolibrary.org/obo/PW_0000115) |
 | Online:http://pslc.ws/macrog/starlose.htm                |        1 | [PW:0001391](http://purl.obolibrary.org/obo/PW_0001391) |

-## `PMIM` (1)
+## `PMIM`

+There are 1 usages of `PMIM` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PMIM)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PMIM).

 | curie       |   usages | nodes                                                   |
 |-------------|----------|---------------------------------------------------------|
 | PMIM:266150 |        1 | [PW:0001775](http://purl.obolibrary.org/obo/PW_0001775) |

-## `PgarmGKB` (1)
+## `PgarmGKB`

+There are 1 usages of `PgarmGKB` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PgarmGKB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PgarmGKB).

 | curie                                                |   usages | nodes                                                   |
 |------------------------------------------------------|----------|---------------------------------------------------------|
 | PgarmGKB:http://www.pharmgkb.org/pathway/PA165950411 |        1 | [PW:0001426](http://purl.obolibrary.org/obo/PW_0001426) |

-## `PharmGKB` (25)
+## `PharmGKB`

+There are 25 usages of `PharmGKB` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PharmGKB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PharmGKB).

 <details>
 <summary>Click to expand the `PharmGKB` table</summary>